Salsola tragus: Edibility

-Immature specimen of Kali tragus, with juvenile foliage.
+Immature specimen of Salsola tragus, with juvenile foliage.
 Young plants are edible.

-The plant is considered edible when young, and the young shoots can be harvested and eaten.
+The plant is edible when young, and its shoots can be harvested and eaten.
 As the plant matures, it becomes too woody, bitter, and spiny to be considered edible.
 The young shoots can be eaten raw in salads, and are reported to be even more flavorful when cooked as a pot herb.
 Young plants are also reported as good fodder for livestock.
-Some varieties of Russian thistle can contain above average levels of oxalic acid, particularly in older plants, and people who are sensitive to oxalic acid should avoid the genus as it is a severe allergen for some people.
-Oxalates in certain vegetables contribute to gout and are a causative agent in certain types of kidney stones and bladder stones, therefore K. tragus is not recommended for people with a history of such conditions or whom have diabetic kidney disease.
+Some varieties of Russian thistle can contain above-average levels of oxalic acid, particularly in older plants, and people who are sensitive to oxalic acid should avoid the genus, as it is a severe allergen for some.
+Oxalates in certain vegetables contribute to gout and are a causative agent in certain types of kidney and bladder stones; therefore, K. tragus is not recommended for people with a history of such conditions or with diabetic kidney disease.
 People who have adverse reactions to eating spinach, which also can have high levels of oxalates, should avoid consumption of Russian thistle.